git-net-org/gitnet/DATABASE_SETUP.md

 1. Double-check your database link in `.env.local`
 2. Make sure your Neon database is still active (check neon.tech)
 3. Try running `npx prisma db push` instead

+### "403 Forbidden" or Authentication Errors
+**Problem**: Frontend can't authenticate with backend **Solution**:
+1. Make sure both frontend and backend have the same `JWT_SECRET` in their `.env.local` files
+2. Check that both environment files exist and are properly configured
+3. Restart both frontend and backend servers after changing environment variables

 ### Still Stuck?
 1. Copy the exact error message